Estimated reading time: 5 minutes

-Even if you include some background information or additional date, you have to relate it to the thesis of the essay.
+Even if you include some background information or additional data, you have to relate it to the essay’s thesis.

 Academic writing tends to be impersonal and formal in terms of tone.
 The point is to be objective.
 Your feelings and opinions are an important part of the essay.

 But you do not express them with inflammatory or emotive language that could offend the reader.
-Rather, you rely on factual evidence and logical reasoning.
+Instead, you rely on factual evidence and logical reasoning.

 5 Ways Academic Writing Prepares You for the Workplace

 If you think that you leave your academic writing skills behind once you get your qualification, think again.
 These skills will have you in good standing in the workplace as well.